saurabh7521/Coincide/README.md

 - **Interactive Graphical User Interface:** Live updates availbale using on the PC using Python based GUI.
 - **Simple and Robust Communication:** The FPGA hardware communciates with the PC using a universal and simple, yet robust communication protocol-
 Universal Asynchronous Receiver-Transmitter (UART).
+- **Verilog:** The FPGA is programmed using Verilog- an industry standard programming language for FPGAs, ASICs, etc.

 # Project Structure
 - **'blinky.v'** : The top module integrating the wave generator and LED control logic.